nixworks/public/news/2010/04/9/index.md

 ##### Brazil
 ### [Rescue efforts continue in Brazil in an attempt to locate around 200 people believed to have been buried in their homes by a large landslide in Morro do Bumba near Rio de Janeiro city in the state of Rio de Janeiro. ](/news/2010/04/9/rescue-efforts-continue-in-brazil-in-an-attempt-to-locate-around-200-people-believed-to-have-been-buried-in-their-homes-by-a-large-landslide.md)
-_Context: buried in their homes by a large landslide, Rio de Janeiro, Morro do Bumba, Brazil, Rio de Janeiro_
+_Context: buried in their homes by a large landslide, Rio de Janeiro, Brazil, Rio de Janeiro, Morro do Bumba_

 ##### Shanxi province
 ### [The death toll in Shanxi's flooded Wangjialing coal mine reaches 25. ](/news/2010/04/9/the-death-toll-in-shanxi-s-flooded-wangjialing-coal-mine-reaches-25.md)